weaviate/weaviate-breadboard-kit/README.md

 ```

+# Feedback

+We would love to hear your feedback on this kit.

+Please raise an issue in this repo if you have any feedback, questions, feature requests or bug reports.

 # Contributing

 You can use the provided devcontainer to create a local environment to develop, build, test and run the kit.